UAE: No long weekend for 'essential staff' who report to duty during National Day break

 From medical professionals to real estate agents and delivery drivers, many of these 'essential staff' will work through the holiday, but still make efforts to stay connected to their family.

-Take Dr Nidal Shawish, who remains fully committed to his work, attending to his patients and still keeps in touch with his family despite the holiday rush.
+For Dr Nidal Shawish, he will attend to his patients during the four-day break.
 “We see a significant increase in patients during the long weekend in the emergency room with needs varying from small injuries and seasonal illnesses to major injuries,” the emergency medicine consultant and division chair at Burjeel Medical City explained.
-“In fact during the holidays we see a 20 to 30 percent increase in patients in the emergency room.”
+“In fact during the holidays we see a 20 to 30 per cent increase in patients in the emergency room.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.